Chrysler Valiant Charger: VJ Valiant Charger

 In March 1973 the VH range was superseded by the VJ series.
 The VJ featured changes to the cowl, grille, lighting and rear quarter feature panel, with notably 7" round headlights replacing the previous rectangular units.
-Significantly, this new model range saw the end of the Charger R/T, which pretty much coincided with Chrysler having officially withdrawn from participation in Australian touring car racing at the end of the 1972 season.
+Significantly, bar four VJs built as E49s, this new model range saw the end of the Charger R/T, which pretty much coincided with Chrysler having officially withdrawn from participation in Australian touring car racing at the end of the 1972 season.
 However, the essential elements of the Six Pack E37 engine option were carried over into the VJ series, now referred to as the E48 engine option.